Vincenzo Annese: Gokulam Kerala

 At the 2022 AFC Cup group stage opener, Gokulam Kerala achieved a historic 4–2 win against Indian Super League club ATK Mohun Bagan.

 On June 1, 2022 Annese announced that he won't be continuing with Gokulam Kerala.

 NorthEast United

 On 8 December 2022, Annese joined Indian Super League club NorthEast United as the new head coach after the club sacked Marco Balbul mid-season.

 Nepal

-On 1 March 2023, the All Nepal Football Association announced him as the country's head coach after the departure of Abdullah Almutairi and the post being vacant for months.
+On 1 March 2023, the All Nepal Football Association announced him as the country's head coach and won 2023 Prime Minister's Three Nations Cup defeating Laos.

+Afghanistan

+On 25 June 2025, Annese was hired as the new head coach of the Afghanistan national football team.

+Burkina Faso

+On 28 October 2025, Annese signed a one-year contract with the Burkina Faso national football team as the Technical Director.